jordan-jakisa/blog_post_writer/README.md

 python main.py
 ```

+3. Change the value of the keyword variable at the top of `main.py`

-3. The script will generate a blog post and save it as a markdown file in the `blogs` directory.
+4. The script will generate a blog post and save it as a markdown file in the `blogs` directory.
+The generated file name is `'your_keywords'.md`

 ## Contributing